-Steps of the Moorish Castle, Pena Palace and Quinta Da Raglaeria
+Steps of the Moorish Castle, Pena Palace, and Quinta Da Raglaeria

-I got off the bus at the first stop at the ruins of the Moorish Castle, built around the 9th century when Muslim ruled over the Iberian peninsula.
+I got off the bus at the first stop at the ruins of the Moorish Castle, built around the 9th century when Muslims ruled over the Iberian peninsula.
 A wooded path, shaded by evergreen trees and surrounded with purple flowers covering the hillsides, led to the entrance.
 Stone walls on top of sheer cliffs followed the contour of the mountain.
-I climbed up the steep steps to the ramparts where I viewed the expansive landscape, the sea to one side and the village of Sintra below.
-Walking along the battlements, I had to be careful to avoid toppling over the edge as there were no handrails and passing another visitor meant standing flat against the stone walls.
+I climbed up the steep steps to the ramparts where I viewed the expansive landscape, the sea to one side, and the village of Sintra below.
+Walking along the battlements, I had to be careful to avoid toppling over the edge as there were no handrails, and passing another visitor meant standing flat against the stone walls.

 I returned to the bus stop for the next leg of the journey to Pena Palace, built by King Ferdinand in the mid-1800s.
 It took about an hour wait in line to buy a ticket.
 In high tourist season, folks must wait for hours to buy a ticket.
 For three extra Euros, I purchased transportation up the hill to the palace.
 Most tourists purchased the extra transportation ticket rather than walk the steep incline.
 Pena Palace, painted with bright colors, stood on the pinnacle of the mountain.
 I liked the color palette, such a refreshing change from dark stone that define most other stately palaces.
 The towers and gates looked as if they came out of a storybook.